 The Personal Counseling Department creates a campus environment that is safe, growth fostering, and prioritizes the psychological, social, and emotional well-being of our college community.

 The Personal Counseling Department offers confidential, individual and group mental health services in addition to campus-wide programming, intended to provide support, education, and healthy ways of coping with stressors and struggles.

 The Personal Counseling Department at Westchester Community College knows that the stress of being a college student often reaches beyond the classroom.

 We are here to provide all students with support, resources, and compassion they need to deal with life’s challenges that are interfering with personal and academic growth and success.

-Kristy Robinson, LMSW
+Kristy Robinson, LCSW

 Acting Director of Personal Counseling

 Education: Master of Social Work (MSW) from Hunter College

 Kristy Robinson is a Licensed Clinical Social Worker with extensive experience working with young adults and adults–in both mental health agency and higher education settings.
 She is also actively involved in mental health initiatives in the surrounding Westchester community.
 Kristy embraces both a micro and macro focus in her work–going beyond psychotherapy and working hard to create a long term cultural shift that values and de-stigmatizes mental health.
 Kristy’s favorite forms of self-care include traveling to new places, being with loved ones, and comedy/humor in all forms.